LeeMorinUCF/QMB6358F23/demo_04_R_intro/README.md

 It is a good practice to clear the workspace before each session.
 There may be variables left over from the previous session that will interfere with your current project.
-Furthermore, if you repeatedly run you program from top to bottom while you make edits, you will be sure to produce a script that produces the same results each time.
+Furthermore, if you repeatedly run your program from top to bottom while you make edits, you will be sure to produce a script that produces the same results each time.

 ```R
 # Clear workspace.